hubertwel/paragraph-similarity/README.md

 model.train(train_corpus_tagged, total_examples=model.corpus_count, epochs=model.epochs)
 ```
 #### Assessing the model on the train corpus
 Here we have the inference of paragraph vectors of each paragraph (document) together with some word wectors.
 I discovered a very interesting thing.
 Only some word vectors are computed by Doc2Vec when dbow_words was set to 1 (and of course, none word vectors when dbow_words was set to 0).
 Actually, only 820 word vectors were computed out of almost 5,000 words in the vocabulary.
-I was doing an experiment trying to supercharge word vectors with tf-idf values, but they did not have any impact on Doc2Vec, so I had to withdraw from that experiment (it can be found in a previous commit).
+I was doing an experiment trying to supercharge word vectors with tf-idf values, but they did not have any impact on Doc2Vec, so I had to withdraw from that experiment.

 A sanity check in the loop below is a check to see whether the model is behaving in a usefully consistent manner, i.e. to verify how many of the inferred documents are found to be the most similar to itself.
 Almost 90 % of them (printed as zeros, since the most similar document has the index 0) is a satisfactory number.
 ```